Cryszzz/CIS-5650-WebGPU-SNOW/README.md

 <!-- ![Snow-Accumulation-Gif]() -->

 ## Pipeline
+**Central Pipeline**
 We use compute shaders written in WGSL for WebGPU to simulate our snow accumulation.
 The overall pipeline can be broken down into 5 stages:

 1. **Terrain Grid Generation**: from a .geotiff file with height data, generate a mesh with a uniform grid.
 2. **Compute: Snow Fall**: Using simulated precipitation data, a snow-water equivalent (SWE) is calculated per cell
-3. **Compute: Snow Melt**: The degree-day method is used to simulate melting of snow independently for each terrain cell.
+3. **Compute: Snow Melt**: The degree-day method is used to simulate the melting of snow independently for each terrain cell.
 4. **Compute: Snow Redistribution**: For each terrain cell, redistribute accumulated snow to neighboring cells using inclination data.
 5. **Terrain & Snow Rendering**: Output a color and displacement map from the compute pipeline to be rendered over the terrain.